metarhia/impress/README.md

 Metarhia and Impress Application Server way:
-- Applied code need to be simple and secure, so we use code sandboxing with v8 isolated contexts and worker threads;
+- Applied code need to be simple and secure, so we use code sandboxing with v8 isolated contexts, worker threads and minimal trusted npm dependencies;
-- Domain code need to be separated from system code; so we use layered architecture and contract-based approach;
+- Domain code need to be separated from system code; so we use DDE, layered (onion) architecture, DI, SOLID:DIP principle and contract-based approach;
-- Impress supports both stateful applications with RPC and client-session sticky to servers;
+- Impress supports both stateful applications with RPC and client-session sticky to servers; microservices, centralized and distributed architectire;
 - No I/O is faster even then async I/O, so we hold state in memory and use lazy I/O for persistent storage;